Attack of the Graske: Plot

-As the Doctor tracks the Graske through time, the viewer takes command of the TARDIS's controls, and activates the vortex loop, dimensional stabiliser, and vector tracker as requested.
-Eventually, the Graske is located about 120 years in the past, somewhere in Victorian Britain.
-The viewer must use a map on the TARDIS scanner to pinpoint its location, as the screen blips where the Graske's DNA is found.
-After zooming in to High Holborn in Holborn, central London, on Christmas 1883, the viewer takes a quick walk around a square and must then uncover the Graske from its hiding place.
+As the Doctor tracks the Graske through time, the viewer takes command of the TARDIS's controls.
+Eventually, the Graske is located in High Holborn on Christmas 1883.
+The viewer takes a quick walk around a square and uncovers the Graske from behind some boxes.

-Having been found behind some boxes, the Graske kidnaps a young street urchin by zapping him, and, as before, leaves a changeling in his place.
+Having been found, the Graske kidnaps a young street urchin, and, as before, leaves a changeling in his place.
 Tracking the Graske, the Doctor takes the viewer to the Graske's base on Griffoth and guides them through the base.
-Having used three number and logic puzzles to pass through the airlocks, the viewer arrives in a room filled with various beings in stasis pods; the Graske keep the originals to sustain the copies.
-The viewer also learns of the Graske's ultimate intention to replace every living, sentient creature in the universe with one of their doubles.
+The viewer arrives in a room filled with various beings in stasis pods; the Graske keep the originals to sustain the copies and seek to replace every sentient creature in the universe with a double.

-However, the viewer is spotted and must duck to avoid a Graske's weapon fire.
-The blast ricochets around the room and frees a Slitheen from a stasis pod, who then proceeds to vengefully chase the Graske who imprisoned it.
-The viewer thus has the opportunity to make one last crucial decision — either the teleport settings can be reversed, sending all the kidnapped beings back to their proper places in space and time, or the Graske's own stasis control can be used against them, freezing the Graske and everything else in their base.
+However, the viewer is spotted and ducks to avoid a Graske's weapon fire.
+The blast ricochets around the room and frees a Slitheen from a pod, who then proceeds to vengefully chase the Graske who imprisoned it.

-Depending on the choice the viewer makes, there are two alternative endings to the episode:
+The viewer can then make a choice, resulting in two alternative endings to the episode: